dreamcatcher-tech/network/Inbox/2025-02-25 1046 CRM running new systems side by side.md

 >[!danger] Depends:

 The new system could be forked off the old data ?
 It might need to do a migration where it transforms records ?

+This should probably be part of the standard upgrade procedures.